L-Blondy/up-fetch/README.md

 })
 ```

-`data` is properly typed based on the schema.
+The `json` data is already parsed and properly typed based on the schema.

 ## ➡️ Key Features